 1. Monitor food temperatures

 How technology can help: Most food safety technology companies offer temperature monitoring in some way.
-Instead of manually checking your food temperature, you can ensure food is kept at a proper temperature with a refrigeration monitoring system that can tell you whenever temperatures fall or rise outside of ideal temperatures.
+Instead of manually checking your food temperature, you can ensure a food product is kept at a proper temperature with a refrigeration monitoring system that can tell you whenever temperatures fall or rise outside of ideal temperatures.

 Additionally, there are other types of sensor technology such as handheld probes that you can use to measure and track temperatures in real time.
 Most Bluetooth sensors have the ability to wirelessly record temperature readings in a Hazard Analysis and Critical Control Points (HACCP) log which reduces the need to manually log temperatures on paper.